Data extracted on 04 May 2025.

 Highlights

-Production of crude oil continued to decline in the EU reaching a new record low in 2021 while the USA rose to become the third provider to the EU for the first time.
+Production of crude oil continued to decline in the EU reaching a new record low in 2023.

 This article provides an overview of oil statistics covering crude oil as well as petroleum products.
-Energy statistics are available for all 27 EU Member States and several non-EU countries.
-Data cover the period 1990 to 2021.
+Energy statistics are available for all 27 EU EU countries and several non-EU countries.
+Data cover the period 1990 to 2023.

 For decades, crude oil and petroleum products have the largest share in gross inland energy consumption in the EU.
 Despite decreasing production and fluctuating consumption through the years, crude oil and its derived products still play a major role.
-In recent times, many EU policies are starting to affect this large domain of the energy market, a domain which in 2021 registered some normalisation after having been heavily shocked in 2020 by the sudden impact of the COVID-19 pandemic restrictions.
-The consequences of the Russian invasion of Ukraine and the following EU policy decisions will be reflected in the 2022 data.
+In recent times, many EU policies are starting to affect this large domain of the energy market, a domain which in 2022 registered some normalisation after having been heavily shocked in 2020 by the sudden impact of the COVID-19 pandemic restrictions.
+In 2023 the domain was influenced again by external factors, the Russian invasion of Ukraine, but to a lesser extent than COVID-19 restrictions.

 Production of crude oil

-The production of crude oil in 2021 in the European Union (EU) continued decreasing and in 2021 reached its lowest point at 17.5 million tonnes (Mt).
-This is new record low in production after the drop in demand caused by the COVID-19 crises in 2020.
+The production of crude oil in 2023 in the European Union (EU) continued decreasing and in 2023 reached its lowest point at 15.5 million tonnes (Mt).
+This is new record low in production after the drop in demand in 2020.
+The drop in production was not influenced by the significant increase in crude oil prices caused by the Russian aggression in Ukraine.
 Crude oil production peaked in 2004 at 41.7 Mt.
-The top oil producers in the EU in 2021 were Italy (4.8 Mt), Denmark (3.2 Mt), and Romania (3.2 Mt).
+The top oil producers in the EU in 2023 were Italy (4.2 Mt), Denmark (2.9 Mt), and Romania (2.9 Mt).
 These data are presented in Figure 1.

-In Norway, one of the key European non-EU crude oil producers, the production peaked in 2001 (157.6 Mt).
-In the following years, the Norwegian production fluctuated and in 2019 it reached a record low (70.0 Mt) and then increased again reaching 87.4 Mt in 2021.
-The EU candidate countries Turkey, Serbia, and Albania have some production of crude oil, however on a rather small scale (in total nearly 5.0 Mt in 2021).
-Finally, some Energy Community contracting parties played a role, in particular Ukraine, which in 2021 was not yet a candidate country, produced 1.6 Mt of crude oil in 2021.
+In Norway — one of the key European non-EU crude oil producers — production peaked in 2001 (157.6 Mt).
+In the following years, Norwegian production fluctuated and in 2019 it reached a record low (70.0 Mt) and then increased again reaching 89.8 Mt in 2023.
+The EU candidate countries Turkey, Serbia, and Albania have some production of crude oil, however on a rather small scale (totaling nearly 5.5 Mt in 2023).

 Imports of crude oil